Mc-Zen/zero/README.md

 Zero generates accessible output!
 Numbers, units, and quantities that are formatted with Zero have automatically generated alt descriptions that specify how a screen reader should read them.

 This is supported for a selection of languages (currently: English, German, French, Spanish, Italian, Finnish, and Slovenian) and you can extend this selection by opening a PR and providing the necessary translations for the new language.
-When opening a PR, please read the [language contribution guide](docs/language-contribution-guide.md) first.
+When opening a PR, please read the [language contribution guide][language contribution guide] first.